 Rap videos can be tricky to understand as an art form.
 If you aren't in tune with the culture, you might just dismiss them all as a cavalcade of ginormous butts, bottles, cars and one tough guy in the back row counting a large wad of money.
-(People in tune know that that's only 67% true.)
+(People in tune know that that's only true 89% of the time.)
 Chicago has a very storied history of quality rap videos from homegrown stars and it's high time we gave them some cultural appreciation.
 Here's my list for the 25 best Chicago rap videos of all time.

 Kanye West, "Drive Slow"

 Hollywood Holt, "Hollywood"

 Common, "I Want You"

 Count, "10 Take Down Commandments"